OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/sellar.rst

 Next we add the parameter for 'z'.
-Recall that the first argument for `add_param` is a string containing the name of a variable declared in a `IndepVarComp`.
+Recall that the first argument for `add_desvar` is a string containing the name of a variable declared in a `IndepVarComp`.
 Since we are promoting the output of this pcomp, we use the promoted name, which is 'z' (and likewise we use 'x' for the other parameter.)
 Variable 'z' is a 2-element array, and each element has a